ravir4/DevOpsInsights/jenkins_pipeline.md

 ## Ensuring traceability across toolchain integrations

-Configure your Jenkins environment to integrate with your Bluemix toolchain by following the instructions in [the Bluemix Docs](https://console.ng.bluemix.net/docs/services/ContinuousDelivery/toolchains_integrations.html#jenkins).
+Configure your Jenkins environment to integrate with your {{site.data.keyword.Bluemix_notm}} toolchain by following the instructions in [the {{site.data.keyword.Bluemix}} Docs](https://console.ng.bluemix.net/docs/services/ContinuousDelivery/toolchains_integrations.html#jenkins).
 You can disregard steps 6d through 6f, as they apply only to freeform Jenkins projects.

-Integrating with a toolchain gives you end to end traceability and deployment mapping.
+Integrating with a toolchain gives you end-to-end traceability and deployment mapping.
 After you follow the integration instructions, add the command `cf icd --create-connection $IBM_CLOUD_DEVOPS_WEBHOOK_URL $CF_APP_NAME` after your deployment steps.
-This command connects your Jenkins integration to an app that is running on Bluemix.
+This command connects your Jenkins integration to an app that is running on the {{site.data.keyword.Bluemix_notm}} Platform.

 This example shows a deployment step in full.
 The last command is `cf icd --create-connection`.